-Fenerbahçe caps EuroLeague regular season on top
+Fenerbahçe caps Euroleague regular season on top

 Fenerbahçe Beko, Anadolu Efes, Real Madrid, CSKA Moscow, Barcelona Lassa, Baskonia, Panathinaikos and Zalgiris have claimed the playoff spots.

-Competing in the regular season of the league were sixteen teams -- including four Spanish, three Turkish, two teams from Russia and Greece each, and one team each from Germany, Italy, Israel, Lithuania and Montenegro.
+Competing in the regular season of the league were 16 teams – including four Spanish, three Turkish, two teams from Russia and Greece each, and one team each from Germany, Italy, Israel, Lithuania and Montenegro.

-The top eight teams will compete in playoffs from April 16 to 30.
+The top eight teams will compete in the playoffs from April 16 to April 30.

-Winners will advance to the Final Four between May 17-19 at Fernando Buesa Arena in the Spanish city of Vitoria-Gasteiz in single elimination matchups.
+Winners will advance to the Final Four between May 17 and May 19 at Fernando Buesa Arena in the Spanish city of Vitoria-Gasteiz in single elimination matchups.

 The playoff matchups are as follows: